bygui86/go-worker-pool/README.md

 # go-worker-pool

-Simple example of how to implement a worker pool in Golang
+Some simple examples of how to implement a worker pool in Golang.